Minuscule representations and Panyushev conjectures: A proof of Panyushev's -polynomial conjecture

 \section{A proof of Panyushev's $\caM$-polynomial conjecture}

 In this section, we will prove Theorem \ref{thm-M-poly-main}.
 Note that if \eqref{pattern} holds for $[\alpha_i]$, namely, $[\alpha_i]\cong [k]\times P$ for some minuscule poset $P$, then $P$ is Gaussian by Theorem \ref{thm-Proctor}.
 Thus Remark \ref{rmk-thm-Proctor} allows us to conclude that $[k] \times P$ is pleasant, as desired.
 This finishes the proof of Theorem \ref{thm-M-poly-main} for those $[\alpha_i]$ bearing the pattern \eqref{pattern}.
-Now it remains to check the four non-extra-special posets in Section 4.10.
+Since the extra-special cases have been handled in \cite{P}, it remains to check the four non-extra-special posets in Section 4.10.

 Using \texttt{Mathematica}, one can verify that

 Thus $[\alpha_2]$ is pleasant.

 \begin{rmk} The RHS of \eqref{KM} for $[\alpha_2]\times [6]$ is not a polynomial since the RHS of \eqref{number-antichains} for it is not an integer.
 Thus $[\alpha_2]\times [6]$ is not pleasant, and $[\alpha_2]$ is \emph{not} Gaussian. \end{rmk}